Canine Hip Dysplasia and The Story of Cody

 perhaps there should be none.
 The fact remains that it happened and I can't be happy about it.

-dog must remain confined, (They will tell you to use a crate, but after Cody's dislocation, there
+must remain confined, (They will tell you to use a crate, but after Cody's dislocation, there was

-was no way I was putting him in a crate.
-He was in a small ex-pen in my living room with
+no way I was putting him in a crate.
+He was in a small ex-pen in my living room with extra effort

-be supported with a towel under his belly.
-He was towel walked four times a day for these four
+with a towel under his belly.
+He was towel walked four times a day for these four long weeks.

 When the bandage began to loosen, we cut it off.
 This was the scary part.
 After four weeks of